-Complete and incomplete SCIs
+Complete and Incomplete SCIs

-A ‘complete’ spinal injury is categorized as on where all functions below the injured area are lost, whereas an ‘incomplete’ SCI involves preservation of motor or sensory function below the level of injury in the spinal cord to some extent.
+A ‘complete’ spinal injury is categorized as one where all functions below the injured area are lost, whereas an ‘incomplete’ SCI involves preservation of motor or sensory function below the level of injury in the spinal cord to some extent.

 In the case of complete SCIs, the higher up along the spine that the trauma is sustained the more catastrophic the injuries.
 Cervical injuries (where the damage is in the neck region) usually result in full or partial tetraplegia (also known as quadriplegia, this is the loss of use of all limbs).
-However, depending on the specific location and severity of the injury, limited function may be retained in some cases.
+However, depending on the specific location and severity of the injury, limited functioning may be retained in some cases.

-Complete SCIs occurring in the thoracic region of the spine (being the accident victim’s trunk) result in paraplegia (loss of use of the lower limbs), with the functions of the hands, arms and neck usually being retained.
+Complete SCIs occurring in the thoracic region of the spine (being the accident victim’s trunk) result in paraplegia (loss of use of the lower limbs), with the functions of the hands, arms, and neck usually being retained.

-Injuries to the lumbar or sacral regions of the spinal cord result in decreased control of the legs and hips, urinary system and anus.
-Bowel, bladder and sexual function may also be lost or impaired.
+Injuries to the lumbar or sacral regions of the spinal cord result in decreased control of the legs and hips, urinary system, and anus.
+Bowel, bladder, and sexual function may also be lost or impaired.

-Common complications associated with SCIs, most of which can be avoided if detected early, include pulmonary oedema, respiratory failure and deep vein thrombosis.
+Common complications associated with SCIs, most of which can be avoided if detected early, include pulmonary oedema, respiratory failure, and deep vein thrombosis.

 Spinal injuries may result in pain, numbness, or a loss of sensation in the injured areas.
 Loss of muscle function may also occur and this can have additional effects if the muscle is not used as a result, including atrophy of the muscle and bone degeneration.

-Thankfully the treatment of SCIs has improved dramatically over the years and there are now many surgical procedures and other medical devices and treatment techniques which can yield results that would have been considered impossible in the not-so-distant past.
+Thankfully the treatment of SCIs has improved dramatically over the years and there are now many surgical procedures and other medical devices and treatment techniques that can yield results that would have been considered impossible in the not-so-distant past.

 Treatment typically starts with restraining the spine and controlling inflammation to prevent further damage.
-The actual treatment regime (which can incorporate surgery, physical therapy or rehabilitation exercises) is then commenced when the spinal cord has been stabilised.
+The actual treatment regime (which can incorporate surgery, physical therapy, or rehabilitation exercises) is then commenced when the spinal cord has been stabilised.